 1 tsp coriander ( or pepper)

-Mixture will be a thick liquid and pourable, like pancake batter.
+Mixture will be a thicker liquid and pourable.
 It will not be thick like bread dough.

-Heat oven to 480 degrees while the batter rests.
-Pour another 2 TBSP grapeseed oil into each glass pan.
-Put pan into 480 degree oven for about 6 minutes to heat the oil.
-Carefully remove and evenly pour the batter into two pans.
-Bake 12 to 14 minutes.
+Heat oven to 450 degrees while the batter rests.
+Pour another 2 - 3 TBSP grapeseed oil into cast iron pan.
+I like using a round one for pizza, but a rectangular can be used also.
+Put pan into 450 degree oven for about 6 minutes to heat the oil.
+Carefully remove pan and pour the batter into it.
+A nice hot pan will ensure a crispier crust!
+Bake 20 to 25 minutes.
 Remove and turn oven down to 350.

 Let bread cool a bit after it's done baking.

-Return pizzas to 350 degree oven and bake 10 to 15 minutes.
+Return pizzas to 350 degree oven.
+Bake 15 minutes.
 Remove, slice with pizza cutter, and enjoy!